Families shattered by tornadoes in Louisiana and Mississippi

 “Thankfully everybody in our community is safe.
 I like how we came together,” Andrews said, looking around the gymnasium.
 “Now we have to step up for our own town.
 And I think that’s the best, because it shows people — it shows that people love you, it shows that people care.”

-“She was outside the residence, so we don’t know exactly what happened,” St. Charles Parish Sheriff Greg Champagne said of the woman killed.
+“She was outside the residence, so we don’t know exactly what happened,” St. Charles Parish Sheriff Greg Champagne said.
 “There was debris everywhere.
 She could have been struck.
 We don’t know for sure.
 But this was a horrific and a very violent tornado.”

-Other possible twisters struck Jefferson and St. Bernard parishes — including areas badly damaged by a March tornado.
-St. Bernard Sheriff Jimmy Pohlman said the latest tornado damage covered a roughly 2-mile (3.2-kilometer) stretch.
-Parish President Guy McInnis said the damage was less than in the March tornado though numerous roofs were blown away or damaged.

-New Orleans emergency director Collin Arnold said business and residences in the city suffered significant wind damage, largely on the river’s west bank.
-One home collapsed, injuring four people.
-“The last word we had is that they were stable,” Arnold said.

-Five others were injured in New Iberia, Louisiana, where a possible twister smashed the windows of Iberia Medical Center, the hospital said.
+In New Orleans, a home collapsed injuring four people, and five people were injured in New Iberia, Louisiana, where a possible tornado smashed the windows of Iberia Medical Center, authorities said.

+“When I came out, all the windows were broken,” Lindsey Ronsonet, who was with a friend seeking treatment when the storm hit, told KATC-TV.
+“They had rain everywhere in there.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.